Splitter Theorems for Graph Immersions: -edge-connected graphs, even

+Having the lemma above in hand, we can now efficiently handle $(k+1)$-edge-cuts in $k$-enhanced graphs:

+\begin{lemma} Let $G$ be a nearly $k$-edge-connected $k$-enhanced graph.
+Suppose $G$ has a nontrivial $(k+1)$-edge-cut $\delta (X)$ such that some immersion of $H$ has no terminal in $X$, then there exists a good operation. \end{lemma}

+\begin{proof} If $G$ has a special vertex, we will call it $u$, and let $F$ denote the set of special edges.
+If $u$ is in $X$, we will do a safe split at $u$ using \cref{safesplit}\ref{safe-s}.
+Else, by \cref{overloadedspecial}, we may assume for every non-special vertex $x$ we have $e(u,x) \le \frac{1}{2} d(u)$.
+So, if there exists a vertex in $X$ of degree other than $k+1$, we will apply \cref{safesplit}\ref{safe-ns} or \cref{safe-comp-sp} to either do a safe split or do a safe complete split at such a vertex.
+In the remaining case, every vertex in $X$ has degree $k+1$, and we can apply \cref{lem13} to do a safe edge deletion from $G[X]$.

-Having the lemma above in hand, we can now efficiently handle $(k+1)$-edge-cuts: \begin{lem} If $G$ is a (nearly) $k$-edge-connected graph with a nontrivial $(k+1)$-edge-cut $\delta (X)$ such that some immersion of $H$ has no terminal in $X$, then there exists a good operation. \end{lem} \begin{pf} If the special vertex is in $X$, we will split it using Mader's Theorem.
-Else, if there exists a vertex in $X$ of degree $\neq k+1$, we will apply Mader's Theorem to either split or completely split it.
-We claim this operation is good.
-Let $G'$ be the resulting (nearly) $k$-edge-connected graph.
-First, note that $\delta (X)$ remains a $(k+1)$-edge-cut in $G'$, since doing a split changes the size of an edge-cut by an even number, and, by the edge-connectivity of $G'$, $d_{G'}(X) \geq k$.
-We may now apply Lemma \ref{lem4} to choose $x \in X$, $y \in X^c$ with $\lambda(x,y) \geq k+1$.
-Thus $G'$ immerses $G.X$, and therefore, immerses $H$.
+In any case, we claim the safe operation is good.
+Let $G'$ be the $k$-enhanced graph resulting from doing the safe operation.
+Note that $\delta (X)$ remains a $(k+1)$-edge-cut in $G'$, since doing a split changes the size of an edge-cut by an even number, and by the (nearly) $k$-edge-connectivity of $G'$, $d_{G'}(X) \geq k$.
+We may now apply \cref{lem4} to choose $x \in X$, $y \in X^c$ with $\lambda(x,y) \geq k+1$.
+Thus $G'$ immerses $G.X$, and therefore it immerses $H$. \end{proof}

-Now, suppose every vertex in $X$ is of degree $k+1$, and take an edge $e \in X$, which has to exist because $|X|\geq 2$, and $X$ must be connected.
-If $G\setminus e$ is nearly $k$-edge-connected, then the same argument as above shows that deletion of $e$ is a good operation.
-So, we may now assume that $e$ is in a $k$-edge-cut, $\delta (Y)$.